Samuelturak/Digital-electronics-1/Labs/03-vivado/README.md

 ## Creating a project

-After launching Vivado we click on "Create Project"
+After launching Vivado we click on "Create Project":

 ![alt text](Images/Guide1.PNG)

-In the next step, we choose the project name and the project location
+In the next step, we choose the project name and the project location:

 ![alt text](Images/Guide2.PNG)

 In the Project type window we choose "RTL Project" and proceed unopposed, until the "add sources" window:
-We can add a source here or we can do it later.
+(We can add a source here or we can do it later)

 ![alt text](Images/Guide4.PNG)